serverless-minecraft/website/README.md

 [![Total alerts](https://img.shields.io/lgtm/alerts/g/serverless-minecraft/website.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/serverless-minecraft/website/alerts/)

 This is very basic at the moment.
 Also built and deployed from GitHub actions.
+There is output in the build scripts that will point to things that should be upgraded.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).